 That's exactly the image described in Psalm 73.
 The writer rejoices that the Lord is near him at all times, holding him by the hand.
-Therefore, he knows the Lord will "guide me with Your counsel, and afterward receive me to glory" (Psalm 73:24).
+Therefore, he can confidently say of the Lord "You will guide me with Your counsel, and afterward receive me to glory" (Psalm 73:24 NKJV).